anusharanganathan/data2paper/README.md

         ```
         config.fits_path = "/home/appuser/fits-1.0.5/fits.sh"
         ```
-   d.
-Install Libre office for derivtaives
+   4. Install Libre office for derivtaives
         If ```which soffice``` returns a path, you're done. if not,install libre office
         ```
         sudo apt install libreoffice-common